-FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an Imminent Hazard (IH) or UNSAT/UNFIT OOS order.
+FMCSA has established an Out-of-Service (OOS) catch rate of 85 percent for carriers operating while under an OOS order.
 In this part, States will indicate their catch rate is at least 85 percent by using the check box or completing the problem statement portion below.